alv2017/hello-pyspark/README.md

 ## Prerequisites
 - Python 3.12 or higher
 - Docker and Docker Compose installed on your machine
-- uv installed on your machine (optional, used for Python dependency management)
+- uv is installed on your machine (optional, used for Python dependency management)
 - pyspark package installed on your machine, version 3.5.6 (use exactly this version)

 Comments: